abhay-byte/minor-project-gtbit/documentation/feasibility-study/README.md

-# Project: Clinico – The Healing Hand Initiative
+# Clinico – The Healing Hand Initiative

 ## Table of Contents
 1. [Introduction](#introduction)